 The city of Innsbruck and the surrounding areas offer plenty of opportunities for hiking, skiing, mountain biking, and other outdoor activities.
 The Nordkette, part of Austria's largest nature park, the Karwendel Nature Park, and can be reached directly from Innsbruck city center in just a few minutes!

 The Fall semester at the University of Innsbruck is referred to as Winter Semester and takes place October – February.
 The Spring semester is referred to as Summer Semester and takes place March – July.
 Summer Semester is recommended because the dates work best for Freeman students, but accommodations can be made for students that want to study at Innsbruck in the Winter.
+The University of Innsbruck typically offers a small number of International Business courses in the Winter semester that end early or can otherwise accommodate a student that will depart early.

 On this exchange program, students can take courses in German with local Austrian students or courses in English with a mix of Austrian and international students.
 For a list of courses commonly offered and their Tulane equivalents, please see Sample Courses Listed.